-

 Tshewang and Nima Dorze, Chokung Paro

-In fall 2018 the Sieveking Verlag published a photobook with a broad range of my pictures from Tsum Valley.— -
+In fall 2018 the Sieveking Verlag published a photobook with a broad range of my pictures from Tsum Valley.—Girl, Rainjam

 High Lama, temporary tent monastery Rainjam